mfzhang412/Record-Modifier/README.md

 # Record-Modifier

+How to run: Run ModifyRecords.class located in 'bin' folder.
-The user selects a .txt or .csv file they wish to modify records for.
+Description: The user selects a .txt or .csv file they wish to modify records for.
 The modifications are as follows: for each line in the .txt or .csv file, that line gets duplicated with a number following that line from 1 to 9999.

 Example: